 - Ridiculous Procrastinator: Inverted: He manages to start, and finish, his tax returns as early as New Year's Day, which is exactly 105-106 days (depending on whether the year is a leap year or not) before the last day of taxes (April 15).
-It should also be noted that he is the only one, or at least one of the few, Springfielders to actually deliver their taxes before the deadline, as the episode that revealed this also had what is implied to be everyone in Springfield rushing to the Post Office to get their Tax Returns in at the last possible moment.
+It should also be noted that he is the only one, or at least one of the few, Springfielders to actually deliver their taxes before the deadline (even the private accountants wait the last moment), as the episode that revealed this also had what is implied to be everyone in Springfield rushing to the Post Office to get their Tax Returns in at the last possible moment.

 - Screams Like a Little Girl: Sings like one, too, which Bart finds very disturbing.

 - Sensitive Guy and Manly Man: Sensitive Guy to Homer's Manly Man.

 - Sex God: He has sex once with a movie star who is in town to shoot a film.
 He tells her that the first one's free, but if she wants any more she'll have to marry him.
 She almost does.

 - Stepford Smiler: "Hurricane Neddy" reveals that his niceness and his Gosh Dang It to Heck!
 Verbal Tic is from being spanked every day for a full year while in therapy to curb his violent behavior brought on by his beatnik parents who didn't raise him right (or at all).

 - Strawman Political: In later episodes.
 It's justified, however, when you take into account that a few times, his attempts at being a good neighbor often result in his good nature being exploited.

 - Took a Level in Badass: By the episode "The Squirt and the Whale", Ned has officially stopped taking crap from Homer.